eduvpn/eduvpn-common/docs/src/api/overview/README.md

 Return type:
 - The VPN configuration with associated data (`types.server.Configuration`).
 Note that this also contains Tokens that can be saved by the client.
 - An error

+### Expiry Times
+To get the different times regarding expiry, the function `expiry times` is used.

+Arguments:
+- None

+Return type:
+- The expiry times (`types.server.Expiry`)
+- An error

 ### Set Profile ID